 "The stigma of mental illness has decreased considerably in the western world partly because many high-profile people and celebrities have talked openly about their illness.
 The positive attitude of the mass media towards mental illness has also made a good impact."

-"Mental illness is a still often a taboo subject for people in South Asian communities particularly and misconceptions and misunderstanding about the causes of mental health problems are barriers to reducing negative attitudes.
+"Mental illness is a still a taboo subject for many people in South Asian communities in particular, and misconceptions and misunderstanding about the causes of mental health problems are barriers to reducing negative attitudes.
 I hope that by working with My Time and leaders of the ethnic community we can reduce the stigma of mental illness and encourage people to seek invaluable treatment."

 Harjinder Boparai, Chair of My Time said: "The stigma of mental illness can be so profound and ingrained, and many members of the ethnic community are suffering in silence."